7c-artifacts/7c-artifacts/README.md

 ```bash
 yarn
 ```

+Then, install a PostgreSQL server names "postgres" without any credentials.
+This can be done using [Postgres.app](https://postgresapp.com/) on Mac.

-and start a development server with
+Start a development server with
 ```bash
 yarn dev
 ```

 Then the website will be available at <https://localhost:3000>.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.